 Some bottle feeding babies who have a tongue tie, may also have difficulty feeding, as they can have problems forming a good seal around the teat leading to slow feeds, dribbling or irritability with feeds.
 You may find that standard slow flow bottles (such as supermarket ‘own brand’ bottles) are easier for babies to feed from than some widely advertised brands with wider or more unusual shape teats.

 If your baby has a restrictive frenulum which may be impacting breastfeeding or bottle feeding, you will be referred to the Infant Feeding Team for further assessment.

 It is important to note that not all tongue ties need to be divided and in some situations breastfeeding problems can be prevented or resolved by the mother receiving correct support right from the beginning.

-If you need further advice or support on this subject, please speak to your Midwife or Health Visitor, or contact the Infant Feeding Team at the hospital.
+If you need further advice or support on this subject, please speak to your Midwife or Health Visitor or call the Children’s Community Health Hub (on 0300 555 0606), or contact the Infant Feeding Service at either the L&D or Bedford Hospital.
 You will then be referred to further support and assessment.

 If you baby is being referred for tongue tie division, you may find our FAQ page useful.

 At the Association of Tongue Tie Practitioners (ATP) website, you can also find information on tongue tie, as well as how to contact a private Tongue Tie Practitioner in your local area should you wish to do so.